Multipurpose Text Processing Tools

 Have a nice weekend.

-# same thing with -e option
+# same thing with the -e option

 $ sed -e 's/day/weekend/g' -e 's/$/./' greeting.txt